afrind/warp-draft/draft-ietf-moq-transport.md

 If, at a given moment in time, two tracks within the same scope contain different data, they MUST have different names and/or namespaces.

+### Subscriptions

+NOTE: This is the beginning of replacing ANNOUNCE and SUBSCSRIBE_ANNOUNCES with a new verb, PUBLISH, while adding pub-before-sub.

+There are two kinds of subscriptions in MoQT - a subscription to a track and a subscription to a track namespace.
+Subscriptions to a track receive objects published on that track.
+Subscriptions to a namespace recieve subscriptions to tracks within that namespace.

+A subscription can be initiated by either a publisher or a subscriber.
+A publisher initiates a subscription to either a track or track namespace by sending the PUBLISH message.
+The subscriber either accepts or rejects the subscription using PUBLISH_OK or PUBLISH_ERROR.
+A subscriber initiates a subscription to either a track or a track namespace by sending the SUBSCRIBE message.
+The publisher either accepts or rejects the subscription using SUBSCRIBE_OK or SUBSCRIBE_ERROR.
+Once either of these subscription initations is complete, the subscription can be updated by the subscriber using SUBSCRIBE_UPDATE, terminated by the subscriber using UNSUBSCRIBE, or terminated by the publisher using SUBSCRIBE_DONE.

+All subscriptions have a Forwarding State which is either 0 or 1.
+If the Forwarding State is 0, the publisher does not send objects or PUBLISHes for the subscription.
+If the Forwarding State is 1, the publisher sends objects or PUBLISHes.
+The initiator of the subscription sets the initial Forwarding State in either PUBLISH or SUBSCRIBE.
+The sender of PUBLISH_OK or SUBSCRIBE_OK updates the Forwarding State based on its preference.
+Once established, the subscriber can change the Forwarding State by sending SUBSCRIBE_UPDATE.

+Either endpoint can initiate a subscription to a track or namespace without exhanging any prior messages other than SETUP.
+Relays however do not send any PUBLISH messages without first receiving a SUBSCRIBE to a relevant track or namespace.

 # Sessions {#session}

 ## Session establishment {#session-establishment}